-As the name suggestions, Key Performance Indicators, or KPIs, are key.
+As the name suggests, Key Performance Indicators, or KPIs, are key.
 Organisations of any size or sector will have KPIs of some sort, helping them to focus their efforts towards a common goal.
 But what are they exactly?

 What are Key Performance Indicators?